Madani–Iqbal debate: Muhammad Iqbal

-Iqbal's concept of nationalism is part of his overall discourse on Western civilization.
-According to Iqbal, popular Western political ideologies should not be accepted by Muslims, no matter how progressive and humanistic they appear, for these political ideologies are rooted in the fundamentally profane and secular spirit of the modern Western civilization.
+Iqbal's concept of nationalism is part of his overall discourse on Western civilisation.
+According to Iqbal, popular Western political ideologies should not be accepted by Muslims, no matter how progressive and humanistic they appear, for these political ideologies are rooted in the fundamentally profane and secular spirit of the modern Western civilisation.
 The West has gone through a specific experience after the reformation.
 These ideologies are the product of specific time, place, and historical circumstances.
 The genesis and evolution of these ideas should be carefully studied by Muslims.
-Muslim civilization, on the other hand, has its own unique ideals and visions.
+Muslim civilisation, on the other hand, has its own unique ideals and visions.
 Muslims should therefore construct their own concepts in order to understand themselves and the nature of their mission in history.
 They cannot truly understand themselves through the categories developed by the West.
 Blindly accepting these categories will distort the self-image of Muslims and this will be the continuation of slavery and colonialism.

 In order to develop his thesis on nationalism, Iqbal drew on various western thinkers, including Sir Arthur Keith and Lord Acton.
 Sir Arthur Keith centers the notion of nationalism on racial and tribal identities and therefore, the division of mankind into nation-states, according to him, was against the Zeitgeist.
 Lord Acton was a harsh critic of the nationalism ideologies and the institution of nation-states.
 He simply declared nationalism as the pursuit of insanity.
 According to him, the modern state is totalitarian and therefore, oppressive.
 Secondly, he regarded nationalism as incompatible with Catholicism and modern nation-states, as it is bound to subjugate religion.

 Iqbal was fully aware of European history and the development of political modernity.
 There are two fundamental assumptions in political modernity.
 Firstly, political modernity assumes a political space that is independent of religious and private space.
 Secondly, ‘nation’ is defined as a basic political unit.
 John Stuart Mill, for example, observes that the presence of diverse and heterogeneous national groups can hinder the development of free institutions in a polity.
 According to Max Weber, this ‘political space’ lacks in traditional Muslim societies and that explains why capitalism and modern political institutions failed in developing in the Muslim world.
-Iqbal was skeptical of the highly centralized and totalitarian nature of modern nation-states.
-Nationalism and modern nation-states thus can never be compatible with the spirit of Islam which has a unique vision about the destiny of Man, Iqbal claimed.
+Iqbal was skeptical of the highly centralised and totalitarian nature of modern nation-states.
+Nationalism and modern nation-states thus can never be compatible with the spirit of Islam which has a unique vision about the destiny of man, Iqbal claimed.